tanweijie123/tp/docs/DeveloperGuide.md

 1. Adding a Client while all Clients are being shown

    1. Test case: `cadd n/David …​` <br>
       Expected: First contact is added to the list.
-Details of the deleted contact shown in the status message.
+Details of the added contact shown in the status message.
 Timestamp in the status bar is updated.

 ### Deleting a Client